Really? Do good things come to those who wait, or is it just one of the many statements with white lies we know of?

 1. Get Busy and Productive

 I will use a common saying here again – An idle mind is the devil’s workshop.

 You have 24 hours in a day.
 You can choose to get engaged and productive or idle and destructive.

-I have seen young people getting busy and keeping off activities that would destroy them.
+I have seen young people getting busy and avoiding activities that would destroy them.
 Similarly, I see young people who keep destroying themselves.

 In three words, he is fit, disciplined and focused.

-He knows he can be a great footballer and that’s why he invests time in fine-tuning his gaming skills.
+He knows he can be a great footballer, so he invests time in fine-tuning his gaming skills.

 Mary and Ian

 Mary is in the Praise and Worship team in their church.
-Often, when you go looking for her or ring her, she will tell you she is church singing or praying.
+Often, when you look for her or ring her, she will tell you she is singing or praying at church.